Guseyn/guseyn.com/static/md/posts/declarative-rest-api.md

 This interface (or abstract class) extends `Endpoint`, and it declares endpoint on **`404(NOT_FOUND)`** status.

-And that's how it's implmented:
+And that's how it's implemented:

 ```js